Filing your claim

 Preparing your documents

-You are required to prepare and file your Originating Summons (OS) together with your Supporting Affidavit (SA) using the prescribed Forms in the Rules of Court.
+You are required to prepare and file your Originating Summons (OS) together with your Supporting Affidavit (SA) using the prescribed Forms in the Supreme Court of Judicature (Protection from Harassment Court) Rules 2021.
 Samples of the Forms can be found and downloaded on this website (under Resources → List of Forms) as well as the self-help kiosks located at the Business Centre (State Courts, Level 2).
 If you intend to obtain samples of the Forms at the self-help kiosks, you may wish to consider bringing a thumb drive with you to save your work.

 You will also need to ensure that you have copies of all other supporting documents that you wish to use as evidence in your case.